shriphani/blog/_src/posts/2013-10-13-using-macros-to-implement-a-protocol.md

 with this callback business so routines that return a response are exposed as functions that return values.

-There is a general pattern to the routines we define.
-Send a message with the right arguments, wait for a response if there is any and return the response.
-So, we have this macro that takes a protocol string and a list of symbols corresponding to args and then defines a function.
+There is a general pattern to the routines defined: send a message with the right arguments, poll for a response if there is any and return the response (or perform the right state changes).
+So, we have this macro that takes a protocol string and a list of symbols corresponding to the args and then defines a function.

 ```racket
 (define-syntax (protocol->response-function stx)